Introduction

 RUN Message

-As soon as the wireless connection between the NCD sensor and the Gateway or Modem is established, the NCD sensor automatically sends an initial packet, known as the RUN packet.
+As soon as the wireless connection between the NCD sensor and the Gateway or Modem is established, the NCD sensor automatically transmit an initial message, known as the RUN message.

 A RUN message received simply indicates that the sensor indicated in the msg.payload.mac is powered up and communicating with the wireless network.
 An example RUN message is showing in the next image: